• Home

 Creating a Cohesive Destination at Cinnamon Life

 Cinnamon Life at the City of Dreams Sri Lanka required a design approach capable of bringing together a diverse set of spaces without losing the unified identity of the overall development.
-Soh described the process as one of translating the design brief and target market of each area into distinct yet connected experiences.
+Grace described the process as one of translating the design brief and target market of each area into distinct yet connected experiences.
 Each space needed its own character, appealing to different visitor preferences but also enabling returning guests to have varied experiences with each visit.

-This ability to balance distinction and cohesion is central to the success of large-scale hospitality destinations, Soh believes.
+This ability to balance distinction and cohesion is central to the success of large-scale hospitality destinations, Grace believes.
 For City of Dreams Sri Lanka, it reinforces the idea of the development not merely as a place to stay but as a destination in itself.
 To visitors, it is a place where design invites repeat exploration.

 What Guests Want Today

 Across markets, travellers are increasingly conscious of authenticity, sustainability, and their connection to the places they visit.
-For Soh, sustainability and local craftsmanship have always been integral to her design approach, but they hold greater significance today.
+For Grace, sustainability and local craftsmanship have always been integral to her design approach, but they hold greater significance today.
 Guests want environments that are meaningful, she said, rooted in their context, and mindful of environmental impact.
 These expectations align with global tourism trends and highlight the importance of design in shaping Sri Lanka’s competitive identity.

 Advertisement